 Family member visas are not counted as part of the 100 Global Impact Visas that are available each year.

 We recognise that it can be daunting and complicated to move between countries, particularly when you are bringing your entire family with you.
 We endeavour to make the immigration process as streamlined as possible for you and your family, and once you’ve landed, we will welcome your family into the wider EHF community along with you.

 The EHF team and our partners can provide you with personalised support in deciding where to move in New Zealand, all the information and advice you need to make the move, and help you settle once you reach New Zealand.
 Whether it’s finding a good school for your children, finding office space to work out of, or who makes the best gluten-free pizza in town, we’ve got you covered.

 As an island nation with a strong agricultural and horticultural economy, New Zealand has strict biosecurity regulations.
 As such, some pets such as ferrets, rats and reptiles will not be permitted to enter New Zealand.
 There is a process to bring in other other pets like cats and dogs, which involves certain vaccinations and a period in quarantine.
 We can provide more information on this if you’d like to bring your furry companions with you.

 EHF welcomes applications from entrepreneurs and innovators at all stages of their entrepreneurial journey.
-If you have a great idea and a track record of executing on projects with excellence, we would love to hear from you.
+If you have not yet started a venture, but have a great idea and a track record of executing on other projects with excellence, we would love to hear from you.

 Investors who apply for EHF need to show proof of past investments in entrepreneurs and startups, funds available for further investments in New Zealand, an understanding of how they intend to add value, and a demonstrable track record of providing mentorship and advice to entrepreneurs and startup teams.